Logotype for Global Health Limited

 Executive summary

-• Expansion initiatives included commissioning advanced robotic surgery in Lucknow, a new neurointervention in Gurugram, and a long-term lease for a new 110-bed hospital in Ranchi.
+• Expansion initiatives included commissioning advanced robotic surgery in Lucknow, a new neurointervention in Gurugram, specialty launches, technology investments, and a long-term lease for a new 110-bed hospital in Ranchi.

-• Board approved unaudited standalone and consolidated financial results for Q3 and nine months ended December 31, 2024, and re-appointed Ms. Praveen Mahajan as Independent Director for a second term.
+• Unaudited standalone and consolidated financial results for Q3 and nine months ended December 31, 2024, were approved by the board on February 4, 2025.

 Financial highlights